KiwiKid/openscadgen/README.md

-openscadgen is a simple tool for generating a set of .stl files (or other openscad export formats) from a .scad file(s) and a simple human-readable toml config file.
-A html report is generated containing the details of the generated instances
+openscadgen is a simple tool for generating a specific a set of .stl files (or other openscad export formats) from one (or many!) openscad files and a simple human-readable toml config file.
+The config file allows for

 The goal of the tool is to ease the development, management, production and distribution of large numbers designs or design options based on single openscad file.